Who/What is A Simple Ceremony?

 How do we get optional items we need for the ceremony?

-All optional elements in your ceremony (sand, vases, candles, hand tying cord, wine boxes, etc) must be supplied by you and brought to the ceremony.
+You will need to bring all optional elements in your ceremony (sand, vases, candles, hand tying cord, wine boxes, etc).
 Craft stores, dollar stores, online stores like Amazon or specialty wedding suppliers should be able to provide any items you’ll need.
 Just ask me if you need some direction.

 What does an officiant wear?